VIDEO: Black Teens Wrongly Accused Detained At Westlake Village Target

 “I’m sad,” she said.
 “I felt like he had to go through that by himself, and then to not even hear from the police about this, not even, ‘I’m sorry,’ no recognition of anything.”

-Target has apologized for the incident and said it had terminated the team member involved in a statement.
+In a statement, Target apologized for the incident and said it had terminated the team member involved:

 “We want all Target guests to feel welcome and respected whenever they shop in our stores, we’re deeply sorry for what happened and we’ve terminated the security team member who was involved.
 What happened to these guests is in direct opposition to the inclusive experience we want all our guests to have.
 Our security team member took action and stopped these guests in violation of Target’s security procedures.
 We expect our team members to follow Target’s security processes and treat all guests with respect.
 Additionally, all leaders at the store will retake mandatory security and racial bias training.
 Finally, and most importantly, we’re reaching out to all of the guests who were involved to offer a personal apology.